 From the plain reading of the above explanation it is evident that suppression is (i) non-declaration of fact or information in the return, statement, report or any other document furnished or (ii) failure to furnish any information on being asked for.
 In the present case, the appellant had booked their transaction in their books of accounts and not filed GSTR-1 & GSTR-3B returns before the investigation took place.
 The amount of GST was determined on the basis of the transaction declared in their books of account.
-It is also observed that subsequently the appellant has filed their GSTR-1 and GSTR-3B returns for the disputed period i.e from July-2017 to December-2017 on 3/3 2015 which was admitted in the notice itself.
-All the tax dues were also paid by the appellant while filing these GSTR-1 and GSTR-3B returns by utilizing full ITC In the circumstances, I find that present from their Electronic Credit Ledger. matter is not a case where suppression of facts or non-declaration on the part of the appellant is proved.
+It is also observed that subsequently the appellant has filed their GSTR-1 and GSTR-3B returns for the disputed period i.e from September-2017 to December-2017 on 3.3.2018 & 8.3.2018 which was admitted in the notice itself.
+All the tax dues were also paid by the appellant while filing these GSTR-1 and GSTR-3B returns by utilizing full ITC from their Electronic Credit Ledger as sufficient balance was In the circumstances, I find that present matter available with the appellant. is not a case where suppression of facts or non-declaration on the part of the appellant is proved.
 Further the term 'suppression' as provided in the said explanation is failure to furnish information on being asked for.
 Since, before issuance of the show cause notice, I find that the appellant has submitted all the relevant documents and information to the department at the time of proceedings by DGGI and the show cause notice has been issued on the basis of information taken from the books of account of the appellant; it cannot be the case of failure to furnish information either.
-Therefore, I find that it is not a case for invoking the provisions of Section 74 of the CGST/GGST Act, 2017 for demanding the GST but it is a case of delayed payment of GST for which the GST Acts has provided the provision for payment of interest under Section 50 ibid and the demand was required to be confirmed under Section 73 of the CGST Act, 2017 and Gujarat GST Act, 2017 (the Acts).
+Therefore, I find that it is not a case for invoking the provisions of Section 74 of the CGST/GGST Act, 2017 (the Acts) for demanding the GST but it is a case of delayed payment of GST for which the GST Acts has provided the provision for payment of inte Section 50 ibid and the demand was required to be confirmed under Section of the CGST Act, 2017 and Gujarat GST Act, 2017 (the Acts).